Margaret Cho: Career

-1994–97: Early stand-up and All-American Girl
+1992–95: Early stand-up and All-American Girl

 After doing several shows in a club adjacent to her parents' bookstore, Cho launched a stand-up comedy career and spent several years developing her material in clubs.
 Cho's career began to build after appearances on television and university campuses.
 In 1992, she appeared on the unsuccessful Golden Girls spin-off The Golden Palace in a small role.
-In 1994, Cho won the American Comedy Award for Best Female Comedian.
-In 2010, on The View, she discussed her nervousness about doing The Golden Palace and thanked the late Rue McClanahan for her help with rehearsing.
-She also secured a coveted spot as opening act for Jerry Seinfeld; at about this time, she was featured on a Bob Hope special, and was also a frequent visitor to The Arsenio Hall Show.
+In 1993, Cho won the American Comedy Award for Best Female Comedian.
+In 2010, on The View, she discussed her nervousness about doing The Golden Palace and thanked Rue McClanahan posthumously for her help with rehearsing.
+She secured a coveted spot as opening act for Jerry Seinfeld; at about this time, she was featured on a Bob Hope special, and was a frequent visitor to The Arsenio Hall Show.